 b) Additional specific disclaimers

 Users should be aware that professionals in the field may have different opinions.
-Because of this fact and because of regular advances in medical research and the possibility of human error, users should independently verify specified diagnosis methods, evidence, treatments, follow up, drugs and any contraindications or side effects including via manufacturers guidance.
+Because of this fact and because of regular advances in medical research and the possibility of human error, users should independently verify specified diagnosis methods, evidence, treatments, follow up, drugs and any contraindications or side effects including via manufacturers' guidance.
 Also, the categories and information do not indicate whether a particular diagnosis, evidence, treatment and/or follow up is generally appropriate or whether it is up to date and suitable for a particular individual.
-Please also note that information whilst not warranted to be accurate, is generally updated annually, so may be out of date.
-Ultimately it is the User’s responsibility to make your own professional judgments, so to appropriately advise and treat yourself or your patients.
+Please also note that information, whilst not warranted to be accurate, is generally updated annually, so may be out of date.
+Ultimately it is the User’s responsibility to make your own professional judgements, so as to appropriately advise and treat yourself or your patients.

-You must not use the website in any way that causes or is likely to cause the website or access to it to be interrupted, damaged or impaired in any way.
+You must not use the website in any way that causes or is likely to cause the website or access to it, to be interrupted, damaged or impaired in any way.
 You understand that you are solely responsible for all electronic communications and contents sent from your computer to us.
 You must use the website for lawful purposes only.
-You must not use the website for any of the following:

-These Terms and Conditions shall be governed and construed in accordance with the laws of England and Wales, whose courts shall have exclusive jurisdiction, although we retain the right to bring proceedings against you for breach of these conditions in your country of residence or other relevant country.
+These Terms and Conditions shall be governed and construed in accordance with the laws of England and Wales, whose courts shall have exclusive jurisdiction, although we retain the right to bring proceedings against you for breach of these conditions in your country of residence or another relevant country.